eedocsmith0/minesweeper-rl/README.md

 ## 0. What you need

-- Linux or macOS (Windows works via WSL2)
+- Linux or macOS (Windows should work via WSL but im not sure)
-- Python 3.10 or newer (`python3 --version` to check)
+- Python 3.10 or newer
-- About 10 minutes for setup and your first trained agent

-That is all.

 ## 1. One-time setup